gpapadis/ContinuousFilteringBenchmark/README.md

  2) String similarity joins
  3) Nearest neighbor methods

 The goal of this repository is to provide and data for benchmarking the relative performance of the main methods of these three types.
+We plan to keep our benchmark **up-to-date**, including new filtering methods and datasets shortly after their publication.
+Please create a new issue in order to request the addition of a new dataset or filtering method.

 ## Blocking Workflows